 I went to see a tender and affecting film by Phil Collins called Marxism Today at the BFI Gallery, its about an hour long and divided into two parts.

-Of course Jean Baudrillard (amongst others) would call it nostalgic, offer new tools for the toollkit in The Mirror of Production , and suggest that there are no exceptions.......well, certainly not artworks......... but it's a great introduction.
+Of course Jean Baudrillard (amongst others) would call it nostalgic, and offer new tools for the toollkit in The Mirror of Production.
+And yet suggest that there are no exceptions.......well, certainly not artworks......... but it's a great introduction to Marxism.

 3rd February - 10 April 2011